jspillers/simple_service/README.md

 ```

 If you are using this with a Rails app, placing top level services in
-app/services/ and all nested commands in app/services/commands/ is recommended.
-If
+`app/services/` and all nested commands in `app/services/commands/` is
-not using rails, a similar structure would also be recommended.
+recommended.
+Even if not using rails, a similar structure also works well.

 ## Contributing